 The views of Albuquerque’s Sandia Mountains, which are part of the Rocky Mountain Range, are very picturesque from anywhere in the city, but are especially so from the Nature Center.
 With the birds, mountains, river and New Mexico’s spectacular sky and cloud formations there are unlimited Kodak moments.
 Sandia is Spanish for watermelon, and that is the color the mountains turn into at sunset.

 At this time of year the Albuquerque Open Space area called Candelaria Farm that sits on the north side of the Nature Center’s parking lot are frequented by many migratory species including the Sandhill Cranes.
 The Rio Grande Flyway runs right through the heart of New Mexico and Albuquerque.
 Most all these birds are on their way to the Bosque del Apache National Wildlife Preserve, south of Albuquerque near the town of Socorro.
-As mentioned in my previous post about Albuquerque Open Space, these fields are farmed and the crops are left in the fields for these migrants.

 Here are my favorite things to do at the Rio Grande Nature Center, so grab you binoculars and follow me.
 First I park and walk over to the blind in the north end of the parking lot to gawk at whatever may be there in the farm fields and wetlands on that particular day.
 Depending on what is there, I may linger a few minutes or a half hour.
 It also depends on who is there with me, because if all is quite and I am alone I can really get lost in the view of the field and mountains.